13 Different Types of Beetles in New Jersey

 Some are very large compared to others, and each species has different behaviors that make it enjoyable to observe.

-This article will discuss the world of beetles in New Jersey.
-We’ll talk about their habitat, characteristics, behavior, and the most common species in the state.
+This article will explore the world of beetles in New Jersey.
+It will discuss their habitat, characteristics, behavior, and the most common species in the state.

 By understanding more about these little critters, you’ll be able to appreciate their unique features even more!